Prorate calculator — split any amount day-exact.

 A worked example

 Assume a consulting firm invoices a client for a retainer covering February 15, 2024 through January 15, 2025.
 Total amount: CHF 12,000.
-The service period is 366 days (2024 is a leap year and the period crosses it).
+The service period is 336 days — counted inclusively from start to end.

 Applying the formula: